Determinations of angular stiffness in rotational optical tweezers: Passive Methods for Angular Stiffness Determination

 where $D=k_BT/\gamma_0$ is the rotational diffusion constant.
 The formal solution of this Langevin equation, in the domain $[0,t]$, is given by

-To extract the angular trap stiffness from experimental trajectories, we employ several complementary analysis techniques that exploit different statistical properties of the angular fluctuations and are frequently used in the calibration of \del{linear}\add{translational} trap stiffness.
+To extract the angular trap stiffness from experimental trajectories, we employ several analysis techniques that are frequently used in the calibration of translational trap stiffness.
 These include equipartition (EQP), mean‑squared displacement (MSD), autocorrelation function (ACF), power spectral density (PSD), and maximum likelihood estimation (MLE) methods.
-Each provides a \del{independent}\add{complementary route} to determine $\chi$, with distinct advantages and sensitivities to experimental artefacts such as finite sampling, calibration accuracy, or detector noise.
-By applying all five approaches to the same dataset, we both validate the consistency of the extracted stiffness and highlight the practical considerations that arise in their implementation.
+Each provides a complementary route to determine $\chi$, with distinct advantages and sensitivities to experimental artefacts such as finite sampling, calibration accuracy, or detector noise.
+These methods are valid provided the angular trajectory remain in the linear regime and there is a sufficiently long measurement time to resolve $\tau_\mathrm{opt}$.

-\subsection{Equipartition (EQP) Analysis}
+\subsection{Equipartition (EQP) analysis}

 The simplest approach to determine the angular trap stiffness is through the equipartition theorem, which relates the thermal energy of the system to the variance of the angular fluctuations on timescales much larger than the characteristic trapping time.
-In the harmonic approximation, this becomes
+The linear restoring torque produces a harmonic potential, such that a direct expression of $\chi$ can be obtained as